Display Ad Server

 Frequency Cap AdGlare AdServer

-Rolling caps
+Rolling Caps

 AdGlare uses a rolling frequency cap, which differs from a static cap.
 In a static cap, the limit resets after a set time period, such as a new day.
 With a rolling cap, the time period is dynamic and continuously resets after each impression.